 I opted to try chemo.
 My new oncologist said to me, “You never know what could or will happen”.
 Now, remember, I had already endured The Gift That Keeps on Giving.
 Radiation, that is.
 What did you think I was going to say?
 The one thing I must confess – I did not clue any of my family or friends in on the theory that I’d be a goner by Halloween. lest they surmise that I was off my rocker.
 I wasn’t truly convinced that these new chemo drugs would work.
 Three extremely powerful potions, but….

 And the Fun Never Ends….

-Over the next year or so, after the chemotherapy quit working, I would even give immunotherapy a whirl.
+Over the next year or so, the chemotherapy did quit working and I was convinced to give immunotherapy a whirl.
+I was getting the sense that I was now a lab rat.
 I will never, as long as I live, begin to understand this chemical.
 Grateful, though, I am that it has thus far saved my life.

 NOUN medicine immunotherapy (noun)

 the prevention or treatment of disease with substances that stimulate the immune response

 It’s a love/hate relationship that I have with this particular drug.
 I’m not a fan of the word “hate”, however….
 Immunotherapies normally have fewer side effects than other treatments.
 Having said this – Normal, in my world?
 I’m not even sure what that means.
 It can be quite a useful tool, but in some instances it may suppress the immune system.
 This is my story – I began getting extremely ill approximately two months after my doctor declared that it was most likely appropriate to give my body a much needed “vacation” from my newest form of therapy.
 This was just before “all hell broke loose”.